Teaching - the Good News!

 Linking to subscription resources is also a great option for instructors - anyone who is supposed to have access as part of our institutional memberships will have access, and anyone who's not allowed to access via our subscriptions will be redirected.
 Meanwhile, since you, the instructor, haven't made or distributed any copies, you aren't raising any copyright issues.
-Creating links that work consistently can be a little challenging, but Libraries staff members are happy to assist UMN instructors, and we also provide step-by-step instructions if you want to do it yourself.
+Creating links that work consistently can be a little challenging, but Libraries staff members are happy to assist UMN instructors.

 The one thing to be careful of when sharing links with students is linking to obviously infringing material - if you know (or should have noticed) that the stuff is not a legitimate copy, that can count as encouraging others to infringe copyrights.
 For example, you might want to avoid linking to an obviously-recorded-from-theater-seats YouTube copy of a movie that was just released in theaters last week.

 Unless otherwise noted, all content on the Copyright Information section of this site is licensed under a Creative Commons Attribution-NonCommercial License.